 Stir in raisins and sugar.

 In a small mixing bowl, whisk eggs, milk and vanilla until thoroughly combined.
-Pour mix into flour mix and stir until a soft dough is formed.
+Pour mix into flour mix and stir until a soft, wet dough is formed.
 (If the dough is a bit thin, add more flour by the 1/2 cup, mixing in thoroughly until dough has a firmer texture.
 Be careful not to add too much flour.
 The dough should be a soft and wet with just enough firmness to shape.)

 Transfer dough to a pre-floured pastry sheet.
 (Alternatively you can use any flat, clean, dry and floured surface.)

 Use a lightly floured rolling pin to gently flatten dough.
-(Dough should be approximately a 1-inch thickness)
+(Dough should be approximately a 2-inch thickness)

 Cut scones with a round cookie cutter.

 Place cut scones onto cast iron pan or pizza pan.
 (Alternatively you can use a baking sheet lined with parchment paper.)